ethereum-optimism/OPerating-manual/Developer Advisory Board Charter v1.1.md

 The Developer Advisory Board exists to provide technical expertise across the Optimism Collective.
 This leads us to two overarching goals:

-1. Support the Optimism community through important technical decisions.
+1. Support the Optimism community through important technical decisions, such as protocol upgrades.
 2. Ensure that funding for technical projects is allocated in a way that best advances the goals of the Collective.

 ## Participants